ProfessionalWiki/chameleon/docs/legal.md

 ## Legal stuff

 The Chameleon skin is currently licensed under the GNU General Public License, version 3 (or any later version).
-Any contribution must be made under this same license.
+Its documentation is currently licensed under GNU Free Documentation License, version 1.3 (or any later version).
+Any contributions must be made under these same licenses.

-However, it may in the future become necessary or desirable to change that license, e.g. to keep this skin legally compatible with a changed license of the MediaWiki software or to better position it in a changed legal context.
+However, it may in the future become necessary or desirable to change these licenses, e.g. to keep this skin legally compatible with a changed license of the MediaWiki software or to better position it in a changed legal context.

 For this reason every contributor needs to provide the following statement:
 ```